latifyildirim/Hands-On-AWS/2023_01_30_Restoring RDS DB/README.md

 ### STEP 3 - Creating Tables in RDS DB Instance and Populating with Data

-- Create a table named `offices` in clarusway database
+- Create a table named `offices` in latif database

 ```sql
 CREATE TABLE `offices` (